Title IX Information

 - COCC rolled out our online training for all employees in Fall term 2015, and the student on line Title IX training is rolling out in March for Winter term 2016 Employee and Student Title IX training will be offered annually.

-- The college offers several ways for students and employees to report incidents online via an online link that is provided on the Campus Public Safety webpage, and the HR web page which includes contact information for Diane Ross, Title IX Officer at 541.383.7218 / firstname.lastname@example.org, Campus Public Safety @ 541.383.7272 / email@example.com; or contact the Director of Student Life, 541.383.7592
+- The college offers several ways for students and employees to report incidents online via an online link that is provided on the Campus Public Safety webpage.
+Additional resource contacts are the Title IX Coordinator at 541-383-7244/ firstname.lastname@example.org, Campus Public Safety @ 541.383.7272 / email@example.com; or contact the Director of Student Life, 541.383.7592